bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### CPI vs GDP Deflator
 In short, CPI measures how expensive things are getting for the $consumer$ and the $GDP$ $Deflator$ more expensive things are getting for the $producers$.

+Note that things that affect both the consumers and the producers are incldued in both measures.
+For example, rise in the price of textbook affects both consumers (consumer now buy less) and produces (sellers produce more due to rise in profit margins).
+So, it is included in both measures.

 ### Comparing Prices from different times